 - The approach with the beginning scene tying in with the ending.
 Seriously, that was so cool.
 If only I was more patient then I would have seen more signs.

 - Su Ting ended up with Peter.
 I was seriously stumped yet I found that plot good.
 I’m so serious here.
 I hated the other parts of it being dragged on and on.
 But now that it was that way, I felt that was pretty clever, leading us on like that.
 But I still stand by my words with cutting back on annoying schemes.
 And I guess I wasn’t paying enough attention to the scene at the beginning with Su Ting wearing a wedding gown and someone was in a coma with machines attached.
 I thought it was Shao Peng later on into the plot.
 Yet it was actually Peter when the scene where he was in a coma rolled around.
 I had to switch to the first episode again to check.
 Clever move.
 Going full circle.
 Getting back to the idea of them being together, I felt it was less cliche.
 I meant okay, it could happen that they get back together–and like it wasn’t done in the past already.
 Yet it made it like Peter wasn’t just the typical bad guy that would end up in prison or worse.
 That would be too one-dimensional and predictable.
 Then it was like what Su Ting said, Shao Peng was not brave enough to withstand all obstacles.
 Don’t blame Peter for being despicable, but blame Shao Peng for not standing strong.
-YES, Peter had tossed out some traps but Shao Peng had too big of a pride and didn’t stay to fight alongside Su Ting.
-Instead, he chose silent retreat.
+YES, Peter had tossed out some traps but Shao Peng had too big of pride and didn’t stay to fight alongside Su Ting.
+Instead, he chose the silent retreat.

 - The after notes.
 Honestly, that made sense with Xu Wei/Eddie’s narration because I honestly didn’t see the point of putting romance into the whole thing and wanted to cut it out altogether.
 Yet I still feel it wasn’t necessary with some of the dragging parts.
-The moral of the story was bird of the same feathers flock together hence Xu Wei ending up with Ying Zi and Tang Tang with Ying Ying.
+The moral of the story was birds of the same feathers flock together hence Xu Wei ending up with Ying Zi and Tang Tang with Ying Ying.

 Recommended?
 Your choice.